Nursing Jobs: Lansing, MI, Overview

 - Trinity Health Livingston Hospital

-If inpatient nursing isn’t your area of expertise, you can also find a wide variety of nursing jobs in Lansing, MI — from nursing homes to ambulatory care centers to specialty clinics.
-Interested in public health?
-The Ingham County Health Department runs a variety of clinics, including facilities focused on maternal and child health, communicable disease, and community health.
+Prefer to avoid inpatient nursing jobs?
+Lansing, MI, also offers positions in nursing homes, ambulatory care centers, and specialty clinics.
+If you're interested in public health, the Ingham County Health Department runs a variety of clinics, including facilities focused on maternal and child health, communicable disease, and community health.

 Wondering how long you’ll spend traveling to work each day?
-A typical commute in Lansing takes only 19.3 minutes — that’s nearly 7 minutes shorter than the national average.
+A typical commute in Lansing takes only 21 minutes compared to 24.5 minutes for the state average.
 While most Lansing residents drive to work alone, the city also operates the Capital Area Transportation Authority (CATA), which offers bus routes throughout the city.

 Need someone to care for your loved ones while you’re at work?
 You’ll find a number of childcare options and pet sitters throughout the city, giving you peace of mind while you’re at your shifts.